bqbn/aws_profile/README.md

 # aws_profile

-A shell script that helps switch AWS profiles for AWS command line tools
+A shell script that helps switch AWS profiles for AWS command line tools.
+Supports using MFA in profiles.

 ## Install